sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_3_CORTEX_SEARCH_INTEGRATION.md

 **Why This Fails:**
 - The semantic model samples don't include "Books" as a value
-- The AI cannot match "book" to any known product line
+- Cortex Analyst cannot match "book" to any known product line
 - Result: Error or "No data found" message

 **The Problem:**